-How much does a certificate of title bond cost in Georgia?
+How much does a Georgia title bond cost?

 Georgia title bonds up to $6,000 cost $100 and are issued instantly for all applicants.
 If the bond amount is between $6,000 and $25,000, the premium is calculated at a rate of $15 per $1,000 of coverage.
 Bonds that exceed $25,000 are subject to underwriting, meaning the cost is based on a review of the application by an underwriter.